 Watch out for the: “Hardware session offloading” line.
 If it is “true” you might want to disable the fastpath during troubleshooting (inside the config mode):

-To see whether there are some “predict” sessions in which the Palo Alto uses an ALG (appliation layer gateway) to predict dynamic ports (e.g., SIP, active FTP), use this command:
+To see whether there are some “predict” sessions in which the Palo Alto firewall uses an ALG (application layer gateway) to predict dynamic ports (e.g., SIP, active FTP), use this command:

 A specific session can then be cleared with: